22018415/Pcomp-Final-Project/README.md

 <img width="380" alt="image" src="https://user-images.githubusercontent.com/119874724/206529906-434ef63d-ec5f-4d73-9366-e96a2e5425f7.png">

 When writing the code we found that each BMP180 needed a separate I2C code bus.
 We could not simply connect two sensors at the same time or switch between them, as that would block the I2C bus.
 It also has only one, unchangeable address.
-After doing some research, we found that we could connect multiple BMP280s on the Arduino Uno via SPI, so we placed a new order for the BMP280.
+After doing some research 📒, we found that we could connect multiple BMP280s on the Arduino Uno via SPI, so we placed a new order for the BMP280.
 At this point, the code was initially completed.
 ```
  if(cnt >= 10000)